 This course is designed to foster workplace readiness through the development of effective skills in communication, leadership and interpersonal relations.
-The importance of understanding and using self-directed skills to manage the transition from the college environment to the workplace is reinforced as an important ingredient to career growth and success.
-Students will focus on developing tools and techniques to execute a successful job campaign, while learning how to cultivate the competitive edge necessary to be a strong job candidate in the job market.
+The importance of understanding and using self-directed skills to manage the transition from the college environment to the workplace is emphasized.
+Students will focus on developing the competitive skills and abilities necessary to compete in the contemporary job market.
 Code 1 course fee.